 Higher Education Specialist

-We are planning a series of Virtual Zoom & YouTube Conferences over the next few months to create awareness for The Shadow Foundation, The JAS Connection and the One Million Women of Color worldwide and to raise funds to send 1862 young women ranging in ages 18 through 21 to college over the next decade.
+We are planning a series of Virtual Zoom & YouTube Conferences over the next few months to create awareness for The Shadow Foundation, and the One Million Women of Color worldwide and to raise funds to send 1862 young women ranging in ages 18 through 21 to college over the next decade.

 Stay tuned for updates and our soon to be released event calendar .